wberdanier/MachineLearningGradProject/README.md

 ![LeNet Architecture](LeNet.jpg) \[LeCun et al, 1998\]

 However, due to the fact that it was designed to work with MNIST (28 x 28 pixel images), when we downsampled our much larger images, the network did not do a particularly good job at precition.
-Remarkably, though, even this rather poor network still performed on par with our hand-tailored approach, yielding about 33% prediction accuracy.
+Remarkably, though, even this rather poor network still performed on par with our hand-tailored approach, yielding about 33% prediction accuracy at its best.
 This network was trained from scratch on our laptops.

 ![LeNet Performance](neural_net_performance/LeNet.png)